crustio/Crust-Grants-Program/applications/skyepass.md

 * ...
 More to be hired

 #### Contact
-* **Contact Name:** Song Zhou (song.zhou@ponder.capital)
+* **Contact Name:** Song Zhou (song.zhou@skye.kiwi)

 #### Legal Structure
 * No legal entity yet

 #### Team's experience
-Besides private work for companies that cannot be shared, Song developed a simple server-less React.js Blog system(can be seen on his Github profile); a private event participation checkin application, based on Ethereum smart contract, React.js for frontend, Coda.io API and a Telegram bot for administration.
+Besides private work for companies that cannot be shared, a password manager based on the SkyeKiwi protocol SkyePass is now officially supported by the Web3 Foundation Grant Program

 #### Team Code Repos
 * https://github.com/skyekiwi/